siddharthbharthulwar/siddharthbharthulwar/README.md

 -->

 I'm:
-- 💻 a software engineering intern at Unsupervised on the frontend web development team
-- 🧪 spearheading computed tomography imaging research at the University of Pennsylvania's Medical School
-- 🛰️ a past intern in autonomous drone navigation at CU Boulder's School of Aerospace Engineering Sciences
+- 🗿 a first-year at Harvard studying computer science and economics
+- 🧬 a machine learning engineer at Boston Children's Hospital, working fetal heart rate analytics for interventional procedures
 - ⚛ learning Typescript, GraphQL, and full stack ReactJS development
+- 📊 interested in technology, venture capital, management consulting, product management, and entrepreneurship
 - 📫 found on Linkedin: https://www.linkedin.com/in/sbharthulwar/ or by email: sbharthulwar at college dot harvard dot edu

+In the past, I:
+- 💻 interned at Unsupervised on the full-stack software engineering team
+- 🧪 spearheaded CT imaging research at the University of Pennsylvania's Medical School
+- 🛰️ interned as a software engineer at CU Boulder's School of Aerospace Engineering Sciences